 This command evaluates the drafts of an object for molding purposes.
-When selecting this command the Draft Angle dialog box appears with the draft angle analysis containing the Selected Only check box, Recalculate and Recalculate All buttons, histogram with the analysis, the color spectrum and histogram data fields.
-It is accessible through Verify>Surface Analysis>Draft Angle Settings or check the option on the Display tab of the Edit Object window and press Edit button.
+When selecting this command the Draft Angle dialog box appears.
+It is accessible through Verify>Surface Analysis>Draft Angle Settings or by checking the option on the Display tab of the Edit Object window and pressing the Edit button.
+When selecting this command the Draft Angle dialog box appears.

-Selected Only Specifies whether to

-apply the settings only to the selected

-objects.

-Recalculate Updates the surface

-analyses for the draft angles selected.

-Recalculate All Updates the surface analyses for all the drat angles.

-Histogram Located to the left of the color spectrum in the

-dialog box these horizontal bars represent the frequency of a draft angle using the color spectrum.
+Selected Only Specifies whether to apply the settings only to the selected objects.
+Recalculate Updates the surface analyses.
+Recalculate All Updates the surface analyses.
+Histogram Represents the frequency of a draft angle using the color spectrum.
 The length of the bar represents the frequency.
 The program calculates this histogram and displays it so that the entire graph fits into the dialog box area.
 Color Spectrum Bar The section displays the color spectrum used to create the histogram.

-Histogram Data Fields The data fields display the maximum and minimum values used to calculate the histogram.
+Histogram Data Display the maximum and minimum values used to calculate ay the maximum and minimum values used to calculate mistogram Data Fields the histogram.
 When initially selecting the command the program scans the surface(s) and sets the min and max fields for the draft angle analysis.

-When entering different values in the fields, such that a large number of values fall outside of the specified range, a red line appears at the end(s) where the values fall.
+When entering different values in the fields, so that a large number of values fall outside of the specified range, a red line appears at the end(s) where the values fall.
 All values are still calculated even though they are not displayed due to the specified range.